lbarto12/tge/README.md

 This engine uses a custom rendering system, read about it in the `How it Works` section.

-Here's an example of rendering Hello world at the top left of the screen:
+Here's an example of rendering Hello world at the top left of the screen, and in the middle of the screen:

 ```cpp
 class MyGame : public tge::GameManager {